How are local churches handling Sunday services among growing concerns of COVID-19 outbreak?

 Other churches in the Tri-Cities have decided to close their doors and just do online services.

-You can find an continuously updated list of school, churches, and event cancellations here.
+You can find a continuously updated list of school, churches, and event cancellations here.